A Raisin in the Sun: Broadway production and reception

 With a cast in which all but one character is black, A Raisin in the Sun was considered a risky investment, and it took eighteen months for producer Philip Rose to raise enough money to launch it.
 There was disagreement with how it should be played, with the focus on the mother or on the son.
-When the play hit New York, Poitier played it with emphasis on the son and found not only his calling but also an audience enthralled.
+When the play hit New York, Poitier played it with emphasis on the son and found not only his calling, but also an enthralled audience.

-After touring to positive reviews, the play premiered on Broadway at the Ethel Barrymore Theatre on March 11, 1959.
+After pre-Broadway touring to positive reviews, the play premiered on Broadway at the Ethel Barrymore Theatre on March 11, 1959.
 It transferred to the Belasco Theatre on October 19, 1959, and closed on June 25, 1960, after 530 total performances.

 Directed by Lloyd Richards, the cast comprised: